jasoncable/i-can-program-too/manuscript/Chapter11.md

 We also added the `ConcertGrandPiano` object which, as you see, does not implement any of the `abstract` members that are higher up the inheritance chain.
 That is because they have already been implemented by the classes that have been derived through to `ConvertGrandPiano`.

+A> Static classes cannot be inherited.
+They are implicitly sealed.
+They only derive from the `System.Object` class.
+Static methods may be placed on a class and called from a derived class, but they may not be overridden.
+If we place a static method on `Piano` called `.Tune()`, we can call by doing `Piano.Tune()` or `ConcertGrandPiano.Tune()`.
+Static methods also cannot be labeled as `abstract`, `sealed`, or `virtual`.

+We have seen that abstract classes are themselves in fact, classes.
+We can't create instances of abstract classes directly, only through their non-abstract derived classes.
+Abstract classes can also provide implementations of non-abstract members.
+Declaring a member as abstract forces implementers to create an implementation for our member.
+One class also can't directly inherit multiple classes.

+The next step to controlling the implementation of classes is to look at interfaces.

 ## Interfaces

 > _"An interface defines a contract."_
 >
 > -Standard ECMA-334: C# Language Specification, 1st Edition

+A> Not being a computer scientist, when I encountered this statement I was thoroughly confused.
+I think most people would be confused over the least helpful piece of documentation ever written.
+Let's see what an interface _really_ is.

+An interface is special C# type that specifies methods, properties, indexers, or events that must be implemented on a class that _implements_ the interface.
+They are used to force classes to implement named members.
+Interfaces do _not_ provide implementations for their members, except with C# 8 and with it should only do so in extremely limited circumstances.

+A class an implement as many interfaces as you want, but can only one class.

+## Providing a Default Implementation

+C# 8.0 allows us to specify a default implementation of a member on an interface.

 ### Conclusion